open-telemetry/opentelemetry-collector-contrib/exporter/signalfxexporter/README.md

   translated to a format backward-compatible with SignalFx naming conventions.
 - `timeout` (default = 5s): Amount of time to wait for a send operation to complete.
-- `translation_rules`: Set of rules on how to translate metrics to a SignalFx compatible format If not provided explicitly, the rules defined in `translations/config/default.yaml` are used.
-Used only when `send_compatible_metrics` is set to `true`.
+- `translation_rules`: Set of rules on how to translate metrics to a SignalFx compatible format.
+Rules defined in `translation/constants.go` are used by default.
+Applicable only when `send_compatible_metrics` set to `true`.

 Example: